Daily Prompt: Enthusiasm

 “Look,” he said.
-“You have to remember… you’re not nearly as unique as you imagine.
-You’re not half as good or half as bad as you believe.
-You are merely a human being sharing human experiences with other fellow humans.
-You’re only here for but a brief while.
-Your enviornment can change you, or you can change it.
+“You’re not nearly as unique as you believe.
+You’re not half as good or as bad as you think.
+You’re merely a human being sharing human experiences with other fellow humans.
+You’re only here but a brief while.
+Your environment can change you, or you can change it.
 For better, or for worse.”

 “But no one, not ever, has taken pride in a garden full of even the mightiest and prettiest of weeds.”

 “The trick is to look for cracks in everything.
 Find the light vying to get through.
 You don’t win by overcoming others.
 You win by overcoming darkness.
 That’s why we cherish the darkest nights, illuminating the brightest stars.”

 “So take a lesson from the sky!
 Enjoy the beauty around you.
 Don’t crush the light others emit to establish dominance.
 You only win when you create light in yourself and extract it out of others.
 A sky with a million stars outshines a sky with just one… even worse, one with none!”

 His ramblings died down, patrons moseyed home.
 But one girl stayed until last call; one last drink for her one final vow.

 Before her journey homeward bound, towards that light that never goes out.